prakashUXtech/JARVIS-GPTV/README.md

 1. **Converse with JARVIS**:
     ```bash
     > How are you today, JARVIS?
-    JARVIS: I'm just a program, so I don't have feelings, but I'm functioning optimally!
-How can I assist you?
+    JARVIS: "I'm just a program, so I don't have feelings, but I'm functioning optimally!
+How can I assist you?"
     ```

 2. **Generate an Image**: